kablaa/CTF-Workshop/guide.md

       sudo apt-get install socat

-Them, in the directory associated with the challenge you are working on, run the command
+Then, in the directory associated with the challenge you are working on, run the command

     echo "socat -v tcp-l:1234,fork exec:'./<name_of_challenge>' " > run.sh